TITLE 35: ENVIRONMENTAL PROTECTION

 3) Sum the products calculated in accordance with subsection (i)(2) of this Section to obtain the total concentration of dioxin/furans emitted in terms of TEQ.

-j) Method 26 or 26A, at 40 CFR 60 shall be used to measure HCl emissions.
-If the affected facility has selected the percentage reduction standard for HCl as provided under Section 229.125(b) or 229.126(b) of this Part, whichever is applicable, the percentage reduction in HCl emissions (%RHCl) is computed using the following formula:
+m) Method 26 or 26A, at 40 CFR 60, shall be used to measure HCl emissions.
+As an alternative, an HCl CEMS may be used to measure HCl emissions.
+Before January 1, 2014, if the affected facility has selected the percentage reduction standard for HCl as provided under Section 229.125(a) or 229.126(a) of this Part, whichever is applicable, the percentage reduction in HCl emissions (%RHCl) is computed using the following formula:

 (%RHCl) = ((Ei-Eo)/Ei) x 100